Suggest New Software

 - Number of students who might use the software.

-- Software compatibility with Windows, Macintosh, or UNIX operating systems used in the computing labs.
+- Software compatibility with Windows, Macintosh, or Linux operating systems used in the computing labs.
 The software publisher/vendor must offer a platform-compatible version of the software.

-- Date during the academic year.
-Because CSSD must ensure that new software does not cause conflicts with existing software installed in Campus Computing Labs, no new software or software upgrades are installed on production systems during an academic term.
+- Because CSSD must ensure that new software does not cause conflicts with existing software installed in Campus Computing Labs, no new software or software upgrades are installed on production systems during an academic term.
+Software updates are made prior to the term start.

 - Peak period usage for academic and instructional purposes